dell/ansible-powerflex/docs/modules/replication_consistency_group.rst

    - The *check_mode* is supported.
    - Idempotency is not supported for create snapshot operation.
    - There is a delay in reflection of final state of RCG after few update operations on RCG.
    - In 3.6 and above, the replication consistency group will return back to consistent mode on changing to inconsistent mode if consistence barrier arrives.
-Hence idempotency on setting to inconsistent mode will return changed as True.
+Hence idempotency on setting to inconsistent mode will return changed as true.
    - The modules present in the collection named as 'dellemc.powerflex' are built to support the Dell PowerFlex storage platform.